Category

 Strategy

-In Rotterdam neighbourhoods, a participatory research and co-design process explored liveability and mobility, co-creating future visions based on community needs and integrating these into municipal strategies for a more citizen-driven approach.
+A participatory research and co-design process to explore mobility in relation to liveability.
+Co-creating future visions based on community needs and integrating these into municipal strategies for a more citizen-driven approach.

 Concept